 Amor y Esperanza

 Our working farm provides vegetables and protein for our centers.
 The farm includes acres of beans, corn, greens, bananas, mangos, and other vegetables and fruits.
-Yony Aguilera maintains and operates the farm year round.
+The farm operates year round.
 Students enjoy visits to the farm to see animals and learn where their produce, dairy and other food is sourced from.

 El Hogar Dental Clinic